 HTTP response codes in Application Gateway

-This article lists some HTTP response codes that can be returned by Azure Application Gateway.
-Common causes and troubleshooting steps are provided to help you determine the root cause.
+This article gives reasons on why Azure Application Gateway returns specific HTTP response codes.
+Common causes and troubleshooting steps are provided to help you determine the root cause of error HTTP Response code.
 HTTP response codes can be returned to a client request whether or not a connection was initiated to a backend target.

 3XX response codes (redirection)

 300-399 responses are presented when a client request matches an application gateway rule that has redirects configured.
 Redirects can be configured on a rule as-is or via a path map rule.
 For more information about redirects, see Application Gateway redirect overview.